Changes are coming to Find A Grave. See a preview now.

 A short time later, I discovered findagrave.
 While I haven't posted everything, a large part of my family tree is here.
 Findagrave is a wonderful place to preserve and share information and photos and to honor those who came before us.
 That is the reason I do what I do here.
 I have also met a lot of new cousins here.

 My husband and I live just north of Seattle, Washington.
 I have adopted Holyrood Catholic Cemetery as the one I work on almost exclusively now.
 I finished entering the names, burial dates and grave locations (from the Catholic Cemetery website) for all of the burials there in late February, 2012.
-Now I'm working on taking and posting grave photos.
-As of May 21, 2013, 29% of the memorial pages at Holyrood include grave photos.
-When people contact me with additional information, requests for transfers or photo requests, that's when I look for more information on a person or surname, including obituaries.
+In May, 2013, findagrave showed the cemetery was 29% photographed.
+I finished photographing the graves in July, 2015, so the vast majority of memorial pages at Holyrood include grave photos, or, when there is no visible marker, an area photo.
+As I learn of new burials at Holyrood, I add them to findagrave, and I keep several virtual cemeteries that remind me to follow up and get grave photos.

 If you have suggestions or requests for transfers, please contact me using the "Edit" tab toward the top right hand corner of the person's memorial page.
-Select the first option you see; then tell me what you would like for me to do.
-Making your request this way ensures that I have all the information I need to fulfill your request.
+Making your request this way gives me all the information I need to fulfill your request.
 Please keep in mind that I will add any information or corrections you send me, but I will also credit you as the contributor of that information.
-If you don't have a findagrave ID, then I will use your email address when giving you credit as the contributor.
+I do this because I don't have time to confirm all the information people send to me, and the question, "Where did you get your information?" is answered right there on the page.
+If you don't have a findagrave ID, I will use your email address when crediting you as contributor of information.

 I love taking grave photos at Holyrood.
 You can contact me directly if you would like for me to get a grave photo, or you can make your photo request from a person's memorial page.
 If you see an inferior grave photo that I have taken, feel free to ask me to try to get a better one, and I will.

-It's not about the numbers with me.
-It's about trying to help people find their loved ones.
-I hate to think that anyone is forgotten.
+For me, this is not about collecting a huge number of memorials.
+It is about trying to help people find their loved ones.
+I hate to think anyone is forgotten.
 It is, as I said before, about memorializing and honoring those who have gone before us.
-I would like nothing more than to see all memorial pages in the loving care of family members.
+I would like nothing more than to see all memorial pages in the loving care of family or friends.

 Names I am working on: